 - 4 strips applewood smoked bacon

-- 2 cups peeled, grated Idaho Russet potatoes
+- 2 cups peeled and grated Idaho Russet Potatoes (approximately 1-1/2 pounds potatoes)

-- 2-1/2 tablespoons very finely chopped jalapeño pepper
+- 2-1/2 tablespoons finely chopped jalapeño pepper, seeds removed

 - 4 eggs